 Normal structure and function of the human body, chemical principles, characteristics of the cell as a basis for life, organization of tissues, organs and systems; and structure and function of body systems.
+Includes lecture, demonstration, and laboratory practice.
 Class fee \$8.
-F
+Offered as needed.